-It is important to have as much information beforehand, so you will have clear expectations and understand both the surgical and recovery process.
-We will review all aspects of breast augmentation during the consultation, especially which sizing option is best for you.
+It is important to have as much information as possible so you will have clear expectations and understand both the surgical and recovery process.
+We will review all aspects of breast augmentation during the consultation.

 How Should I Prepare for My Procedure?